AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 ### Branch, revert, and subsequent versioning {#id193PG0Y051X}

 - In a typical authoring environment, you would need to create a new branch of a topic to cater to a specific release.
-Just like any other version management system, AEM Guides allows you to create a branch from an existing version of a topic, or revert to an older version of a topic.
-Using the version management features offered by AEM Guides, you can perform the following tasks:
+Just like any other version management system, Experience Manager Guides allows you to create a branch from an existing version of a topic, or revert to an older version of a topic.
+Using the version management features offered by Experience Manager Guides, you can perform the following tasks:

     -   Create a branch from an existing version of a topic
     -   Create subsequent versions in a new branch